Quan Yeomans: 2000 onward

 Yeomans formed a solo project entitled "BLOX" and Quan the Amateur, releasing a self-titled album in December 2008 under the latter moniker.
 Quan: The Amateur was recorded in Hong Kong, where he resided at the time of recording, and Yeomans then performed the album on the 2009 Big Day Out tour.

 Yeomans' hip-hop project Disaster!, featuring former girlfriend Emilie Goegan, played shows in Japan and Australia.
 Disaster! has ceased due to the couple ending their relationship.

-From late 2013 to well into 2015 Regurgitator was on a period of indefinite hiatus due to personal matters and the geographical locations of Ely and Yeomans (the former resides in Melbourne, Australia, while the latter resides in Hong Kong).
+From late 2013 to well into 2015, Regurgitator was on a period of indefinite hiatus due to personal matters and the geographical locations of Ely and Yeomans (the former resides in Melbourne, Australia, while the latter resides in Hong Kong).
 They started touring again in 2015 before recording Headroxx in 2018 and a children's album The Really Really Really Really Boring Album in 2019.

+2020 onward

+In 2023, Yeomans released the solo 'Night Cream' EP.
+Quan with fellow Regurgitator beings regrouped in 2022 with new recordings in mind, these will come to the world in 2024 as the album Invader.

 Musical and lyrical style

 Yeomans' lyrical style has been described as a trademark postmodern lyricism and sceptical cynicism.
 He is known for the explicit lyrical content that appeared on Regurgitator's earlier releases.
 Songs such as "I Like It Like That", "Pop Porn" and "The World of Sleaze" deals with issues of sexism.
 Yeomans has acknowledged feminist performance artist and friend Kiley Gaffney as a major influence.
-He has also credited his father, a psychiatrist, as his 'greatest intellectual and emotional influence.
-It is through his insights that I discovered the true nature of subversion, subtlety and brutality.'
-Their attendance at the 1991 World Economic Forum directly influenced the lyrics for the song 'G7 Dick Electro Boogie'.
+He has also credited his father, a psychiatrist, as his "greatest intellectual and emotional influence.
+It is through his insights that I discovered the true nature of subversion, subtlety and brutality."
+Their attendance at the 1991 World Economic Forum directly influenced the lyrics for the song "G7 Dick Electro Boogie".
 Another reoccurring theme in Yeomans' lyrics is about musicians dealing with fame, which is possibly influenced by his own career.
-Regurgitator bassist/co-vocalist Ben Ely noted that 'Quan was really playing around hardcore topics with cute pop songs' when asked about the controversial track 'I Sucked A Lot of Cock To Get Where I Am'.
+Regurgitator bassist/co-vocalist Ben Ely noted that "Quan was really playing around hardcore topics with cute pop songs" when asked about the controversial track "I Sucked A Lot of Cock To Get Where I Am".